The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 When does my service obligation begin?

-Your NHSC Rural Community Loan Repayment Program service obligation begins on the date that the HHS Secretary or their designee countersigns your contract.
+Your NHSC Rural Community LRP service obligation begins on the date that the HHS Secretary or their designee countersigns your contract.

 Can I terminate my contract?